ambuc/ambuc.github.io/_posts/2017-06-25-puzzle-pong-ii.md

 This is nuts.
-Luckily this type of implicit `Maybe` checking  is easy, since the `Maybe` type [is a monad](https://hackage.haskell.org/package/base-4.9.1.0/docs/Prelude.html#t:Maybe), which means it implements the Monad, Functor, and Applicative types.
+Luckily this type of implicit `Maybe` checking  is easy, since the `Maybe` type [is a monad](https://hackage.haskell.org/package/base-4.9.1.0/docs/Prelude.html#t:Maybe), and implements the Monad, Functor, and Applicative types.

 ### Functors, really quick